Malkus86/tic-tac-toe-mcts/README.md

 6 | 7 | 8
 ```

-The AI will use MCTS to determine its moves.
-After each AI turn, a visualization of the decision tree will be generated as a PDF file named 'mcts_tree.pdf' in the same directory.
-This PDF will show the current state of the MCTS tree, including node values and UCB1 scores.
+After each AI turn, a PDF visualization of the decision tree ('mcts_tree.pdf') will be generated in the same directory.

+## MCTS Tree Visualization

+Node information in the tree:
+- **Move**: AI's next move position
+- **V (Visits)**: Number of times this node was visited
+- **W (Wins)**: Number of wins from simulations starting at this node
+- **D (Draws)**: Number of draws from simulations starting at this node
+- **WR (Win Rate)**: Node evaluation metric
+- **UCB1**: Value used for child node selection

 ## Dependencies

 - Python 3.x
-- Graphviz (for generating the MCTS tree visualization PDF)
+- Graphviz

-Enjoy playing against the MCTS-powered AI and exploring the decision-making process through the generated PDFs!
+Enjoy playing against the MCTS AI and exploring its decision-making process through the generated PDFs!